 Maciej Markiewicz is a world-class pianist, whose style goes beyond simple classifications.
-For more than 30 years he has been creating music, which is purely classic, in his own unique arrangements and film music, jazz, blues or boogie-woogie, combining various styles and musical genres in a unique manner.
+For more than 30 years, he has been creating music, which is purely classic, in his own unique arrangements and film music, jazz, blues or boogie-woogie, combining various styles and musical genres in a unique manner.

-Since he was a little boy, he has been fascinated by music and successes of Marek and Wacek duo, he has decided to form a piano duo himself.
-In the secondary school he met Marek Gidaszewski.
-Since then, the two young pianists started working hard to build their repertoire and work out their own voice.
+Since he was a child, he has been fascinated by music and successes of the "Marek & Vacek" duo, he decided to form a piano duo himself.
+In secondary school, he met Marek Gidaszewski.
+Since then, the two young pianists have worked hard to build their repertoire and discover their own "voice".
 They formed a piano duo called M2.
-In 1984, they won the first prize at the young talents festival in Elbl─ůg.
-They were also the winners of the Festival of Culture and Art in Klagenfurt, Austria.
-They actively cooperated with Jan Tomaszewski, the then director of the Musical Theatre in Pozna┼ä.
-Thanks to their joint work, they made a record called "W bieli i w czerni” [In white and black] published by Sony Music Entertainment Polska Sp. z o.o.
-The record became a hit on the music market in Poland and abroad.
+In 1984, they won the first prize at the Young Talents festival in Elbl─ůg.
+They later won at the Festival of Culture and Art in Klagenfurt, Austria.
+They actively cooperated with Jan Tomaszewski, the then-director of the Musical Theatre in Pozna┼ä.
+Owing to their joint work, they made a record called "W bieli i w czerni" (In white and black) published by Sony Music Entertainment Polska.
+The record became a hit on the music market both in Poland and abroad.

-In 2011, the artist was invited by the Marshall Office of the Kujawsko-Pomorskie Province to add splendour to a cycle of music shows related to the promotion of the province "Lata 20-te, lata 30-te” [“The 1920s and 1930s”].
+In 2011, the artist was invited by the Marshall Office of the Kujawsko-Pomorskie Province to add splendour to a cycle of music shows related to the promotion of the province "Lata 20-te, lata 30-te" ("The 1920s and 1930s").
 He showed mastery in rendering the spirit of that period by playing solo and with a rhythm section of Opera Nova in Bydgoszcz and theatre actors and vocalists.

-The latest album PIANO IMPRESSIONS - bridging classical music, blues and boogie-woogie entered the market on 10 May 2013.
-The album was published under the artistic direction of the most famous musicologist and Chopin expert Jan Popis and in opinion-forming cooperation with the Managing Director of The Poznan Philharmonic Wojciech Nentwig, composer, arranger and conductor Zbigniew Górny and musician Zbigniew Wodecki.
+The latest album PIANO IMPRESSIONS - bridging classical music, blues and boogie-woogie - entered the market on 10 May 2013.
+The album was published under the artistic direction of the most famous musicologist and Chopin expert Jan Popis, and in opinion-forming cooperation with the Managing Director of The Poznan Philharmonic Wojciech Nentwig, composer, arranger and conductor Zbigniew Górny and musician Zbigniew Wodecki.

 "Nothing comes to anything, unless you’re serious about it" Wayne Shorter.